QianyueMa/plotly-challenge/README.md

 ## Dataset
 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.
 * [Belly Button Biodiversity Data](data/samples.json), with Hulcr and colleagues' (2012) [original research publication showcase](http://robdunnlab.com/projects/belly-button-biodiversity/) and the [results and data](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/).
+* Project Publications
+* Hulcr, J., Latimer, A. M., Henley, J. B., Rountree, N. R.**, Fierer, N., Lucky, A., Lowman, M. D., Dunn RR 2012.
+A jungle in there: bacteria in belly buttons are highly diverse, but predictable.
+PLoS ONE 7(11): e47712. doi:10.1371/journal.pone.0047712
 ![preview](Images/bacteria_diversity.png)

 - - -